UPPMAX/NAISS_Slurm/docs/cluster.md

 Nodes in computer clusters are usually arranged in racks at a dedicated climate- controlled facility, and are connected via a communication network.
-With few exceptions, nearly all computer clusters use the Linux operating system.
-Normally, clusters have some sort of batch or queuing system to handle the jobs.
+With few exceptions, nearly all high-performance computer clusters use the Linux operating system.
+Normally, clusters have some sort of batch or queuing system to handle scheduling of jobs.
 On Linux systems, that batch or queuing system is most often Slurm (the Simple Linux Utility for Resource Management).

 ## What is a Supercomputer?
 Is it the same as a Cluster?